How we spend your money

 This information allows them to make critical decisions on how money is to be spent in the future and also enables them to ensure that all money is used effectively.

-- the annual budget report which is considered by the whole council in March of each year.
+- the annual budget report which is considered by the whole council in March in March of each year.
 This report aids councillors in deciding how to allocate the resources available to the council, and also in agreeing the level of council tax to be set.
 The report also sets out the council's strategy for managing the council's finances over the medium to long term.

 - regular budget monitoring reports that provide councillors with information on spending, activity, and performance.
-Reports go to the Cabinet during the year.
+Reports go to the the Cabinet during the year.

 - the medium term financial strategy which sets out the financial prospects of the council over the next three years and highlights the measures that the council will need to take to ensure that spending can be contained within resources.